 A family's request for a live-in aide must be made in writing in accordance with BHA's Request for Reasonable Accommodation policies.
 Written verification will be required from a reliable, knowledgeable professional, such as a doctor, social worker, or case worker, that the live-in aide is essential for the care and well-being of the elderly, near-elderly, or disabled family member.
-For continued approval, the family must reaffirm that the Live-In Aid remains in service to the disabled person, and the assisted unit is his/her only residence annually, and submit a new, written request-subject to PHA verification in accordance with BHA's Reasonable Accommodation policy.
+BHA will not require annual recertification of approval of a Live-In Aide, but will continue to require the family certify that the Live-In Aide is residing in the assisted unit..

 In addition, the family and live-in aide will be required to submit a certification stating that the live-in aide is (1) not obligated for the support of the person(s) needing the care, and (2) would not be living in the unit except to provide the necessary supportive services.
+BHA will run criminal background checks on potentioan Live-In Aides.